eastriverlee/hocus/README.md

 ## donation

-you can either download this from [itch.io](https://eastriverlee.itch.io/hocus) with a small donation or build it from [the source](https://github.com/eastriverlee/hocus) freely.
+you can either download this from [itch.io](https://eastriverlee.itch.io/hocus) for a small donation or build it from [the source](https://github.com/eastriverlee/hocus) freely.